SheepTester-forks/curricular-analytics-exploration/README.md

    - To share automatically flagged issues in the degree plans, open [files/flagged_issues.html](./files/flagged_issues.html) in the browser, then copy and paste it into a Google Doc.
 Remove false positives as needed.

-What's in other repos:
+### What's in other repos

 - [CurricularAnalytics.py](https://github.com/SheepTester-forks/CurricularAnalytics.py): This is a rewrite of CurricularAnalytics.jl (hence the unused Julia files in this repo).
-Julia has a massive startup time that ends up making these scripts take longer to run than in Python.
+Julia takes such a long time to start up (due to JIT compilation) that it overshadows any resulting performance gains, so these scripts end up running faster in Python.

 - [curricular-analytics-graph](https://github.com/SheepTester-forks/curricular-analytics-graph): This produces `plan-graph.html`.
 I recommend cloning that repo in the same parent folder as this repo (i.e. the repos should be siblings) because the graph repo depends on files in this repo.